Learn from DIYers

 Ask the Experts

 Use some logic when choosing the type of safety eyewear that is best for the task at hand.
 And when the right eyewear choice isn’t obvious, ask workplace safety personnel or safety experts like those at Safety Glasses USA.
-In the time it takes to make your own marshmallow safety glasses — or any DIY safety eyewear for that matter — you’ll be set for real situations with real hazards.
+In the time it takes to make your marshmallow safety glasses — or any DIY safety eyewear for that matter — you’ll be set for real situations with real hazards.